jtmonroe/learning-birds/README.md

 Assuming you have the cargo toolchain installed and wasm-pack, running `npm run build` from the `./app` directory will build the project.
 Using `npm start` will bring the project up on `localhost:3000`.

 ## TODO:
+- [ ] Add RustDocs
 - [ ] Integrate Rayon throw wasm-bindgen-rayon
 - [ ] Add more tests to Rust and Typescript code
 - [x] Handle resize event
+- [ ] Refactor observers on the front-end to own their elements